San Thome Cathedral, India - Things to Do in San Thome Cathedral

 Top Things to Do in San Thome Cathedral

-Visit India's first British fortress built in 1644, now housing a museum with colonial artifacts, weapons, and historical documents.
-The fort complex includes St. Mary's Church, the oldest Anglican church in India, providing insights into Chennai's colonial past.
+Built in 1640, this was Britain's first fortress in India and now houses a fascinating museum with colonial artifacts, weapons, uniforms, and East India Company documents.
+The complex includes St. Mary's Church.
+The oldest Anglican church in Asia offers insights into Chennai's colonial past with well-preserved ramparts and period rooms.

 Getting There